 To soothe the circulatory system, open the heart and lungs when feeling tightness in the chest: Eucalyptus, peppermint, rosemary.

-A regular yoga practise is a great way to open and balance your entire chakra system.
+A regular yoga practice is a great way to open and balance your entire chakra system.
 Since the chakras are intricately linked, the opening and balancing of one understandably benefits energy flowing through the rest of the chakras.
 The heart chakra located in the centre of the chest governs respiratory and circulatory systems, as well as the heart itself.
 Heart opening yoga poses, typically involve the chest and shoulder area, as well as arching postures: Awaken your heart chakra with our mindful heart opening sequence.

 > So, for 2018, create a habit worth keeping.